 In business, employees are often too busy doing to stop to figure out whether there's a way to do it better.
 That's where operations research analysts come in.
-They pore over reams of data to find inefficiencies that can be eliminated.
-They apply mathematical formulas and computer simulations to devise solutions, which they deliver to managers and executives for implementation.
+They collect and organize reams of data to find inefficiencies that can be eliminated.
+Then they apply mathematical formulas and computer simulations to devise solutions, which they deliver to managers and executives for implementation.

 According to the Bureau of Labor Statistics, an operation research analysts' responsibilities typically include:

 It's all as high-level as it sounds, and unsurprisingly operations research requires a great deal of training.
 You could conceivably learn it on your own, but you're more likely to gain the needed expertise—and impress employers—with a master's degree in operations research.